-Weasels are small, sleek mammals which live across North America.
-Weasels have the ability to squeeze into small openings and are very capable hunters.
-Weasels are also prey to larger carnivores so to survive they have to be very vigilant and cautious.
+Weasels are small, sleek mammals that live across North America.
+Weasels can squeeze into small openings and are skillful hunters.
+Weasels are also prey to larger carnivores, so to survive, they must be vigilant and cautious.

 There are ten species of weasels, and three of them are native to North America.
 The long-tailed weasel is the largest and most common species, followed by the short-tailed weasel and the least weasel.
-All three species in North America are quite similar, and no matter in which part of North America they live, their habitat is also very similar.
+All three species in North America are pretty similar, and no matter which part of North America they live in, their habitat is also very similar.

 To find out where and how weasels live, please keep on reading.